adavarski/OpenShift4-CRC-development/README.md

 ## OpenShift 4 Development Environment (CRC):

-- Setup CodeReady Containers (CRC) on Laptop (ubuntu)
+- 1.Setup CodeReady Containers (CRC) on Laptop (ubuntu)
-- Setting up CodeReady Containers (CRC) on a Remote Server (ubuntu) and Remote Access to CRC (remote OpenShift 4 development environment) from Laptop
+- 2.Setting up CodeReady Containers (CRC) on a Remote Server (ubuntu) and Remote Access to CRC (remote OpenShift 4 development environment) from Laptop
-- OpenShift 4 (CRC) Playground
+- 3.OpenShift 4 (CRC) Playground

-### Setup Local OpenShift 4.x Cluster with CodeReady Containers
+### 1.Setup Local OpenShift 4.x Cluster with CodeReady Containers

 CRC will host your applications.
 CodeReady Containers brings a minimal, preconfigured OpenShift 4.x cluster to your local Laptop/Workstattion without the need for a server-based infrastructure.